≡ Menu

 But be warned…

-The Harrier dog breed is a very vocal dog breed, always chirpy, always barking.
+The Harrier dog breed is very vocal, always chirpy, and constantly barking.
 He barks all the time, especially when he is bored.
 He howls whenever he suspects something.
-Now those living with close neighbors know that this can be an issue, but as long as he gets enough exercise, he should be fine.
+Those living with close neighbors know this can be an issue, but as long as he gets enough exercise, he should be fine.

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?